-- Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM. - From 31st October 2015, regulated health and social care professionals and teachers in England and Wales must report 'known' cases of FGM in under 18's which they identify in the course of their professional work to the police. - The Home Office has published procedural information on the duty to help health and social care professionals, teachers and the police understand: the legal requirements placed upon them, a suggested process to follow, and an overview of the action which may be taken if they fail to comply with the duty.
-It also aims to give the police an understanding of the duty and the next steps upon receiving a report. - Guidance can be obtained here: - i.
-Home Office: Mandatory Reporting of FGM procedure information - ii.
-FGM Mandatory Reporting Fact Sheet - iii.
-FGM Reporting Flowchart for under 18's
+- > All schools have a legal obligation to report acts of Female Genital Mutilation. - Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - ➤ Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM. - ➤ From 31st October 2015, regulated health and social care professionals and teachers in England and Wales must report 'known' cases of FGM in under 18's which they identify in the course of their professional work to the police. - The Home Office has published procedural information on the duty to help health and social care professionals, teachers and the police understand: the legal requirements placed upon them, a suggested process to follow, and an overview of the action which may be taken if they fail to comply with the duty.
+It also aims to give the police an understanding of the duty and the next steps upon receiving a report. - Guidance can be obtained here: - Home Office: Mandatory Reporting of FGM procedure information - FGM Mandatory Reporting Fact Sheet - FGM Reporting Flowchart for under 18's

-14.14 Forced Marriage
+17.18 Forced Marriage